microsoft/pxt-adafruit/docs/lessons/dice-roll/challenges.md

 ### Challenge 2

 Let's make a trick dice!
 Modify the line of code with `pick random` so that only numbers 3-6 can appear on the dice.
-Also note that we need to ensure `roll = 0` when only 1 dot is shown on the BBC micro:bit.
+Also note that we need to ensure `roll = 0` when only 1 dot is shown on the @boardname@.

 ```blocks
 input.onGesture(Gesture.Shake, () => {